SanjayBhan/java-exporter/readme.txt

 </servlet-mapping>
 *  Modify the URL-pattern as per your application needs.
 *  Specify the xml attribute exportHandler='FCExporter' assuming that the jsp rendering the chart is present in /JSP/ExportExample folder
+*  Configuration of the folder where the generated image is to be saved in server is to be set in fusioncharts_export.properties file inside the Classes directory.
-*  Configuration of Inkscape and ImageMagick path: Open fusioncharts_export.properties file present in the Classes directory and make changes in the following values there:
+*  Configuration of Inkscape and ImageMagick path(Only for Windows Environment) : Open fusioncharts_export.properties file present in the Classes directory and make changes in the following values there:

 ********************************fusioncharts_export.properties*************************************
 #Please specify the path to a folder with write permissions relative to web application root
-#The exported image/PDF files would be saved here.
+#The exported image/PDF files would be saved here(for Linux based server SAVEPATH should be changed to relative or absolute path accordingly)
-SAVEPATH=/JSP/Example/ExportedImages/
+SAVEPATH=/JSP/ExportExample/ExportedImages/

 #This constant HTTP_URI stores the HTTP reference to
 #the folder where exported charts will be saved.